kailash-manasarovar/statement/docs/timeline/2023/september.md

 - I do not attempt to see her until this time for two reasons.
 First, I had been depressed and didn't see anyone as a rule.
 Second, my head was spinning with what was going on for me and it was difficult to know how to deal with anything outside of prayer, and fighting the cyber-stalkers online.
 - In 2016, I was concerned that she was interacting with [Hazel Smith](../2001-to-2010/2007.md#hazel-smith) in some manner, I can't remember how, and I warned her about Hazel.
 - I told Elke that Hazel is not a good person without mentioning she's a serial killer.
-- I hadn't seen my friend since 2016.
-Since then, we only chatted a few times online and I hadn't had any contact with her since 2020.
+- Since then, we only chatted a few times online and I hadn't had any contact with her since 2020.
 - Normally a German translator, she had a new job selling fruit and vegetables in the market for some years with her new boyfriend, who I hadn't met yet.
-- She also worked hard-labour in the fields growing the produce.
+- She also worked hard-labour in the fields growing the produce by hand - I saw a photo of her in a massive field bending over freshly tilled ground (planting I supposed).
 - They supply some of the best restaurants in the region, she told me.
 - A common friend of ours is [Klara Sarkadi](../../crimes/introduction-agents.md#klara-sarkadi), the Orfeo choir master who is a close associate of Domingo Lopez Cano and a porn-gang victim introduction agent and side-line shepherdess (the name they use for anyone who plays a part in choreographed events that support the porn-gang's destruction of a lone drugged target).
 - Klara may well be in porn without her knowledge too.